by Susan Flantzer

 Richard Plantagenet, 3rd Duke of York was pulled down from his horse and killed.
 Richard’s second son, 17-year-old Edmund, Earl of Rutland had been fighting with him.
 Edmund attempted to escape over Wakefield Bridge but was overtaken and killed, possibly by the Lancastrian John Clifford, 9th Baron Clifford to avenge his father’s death at the First Battle of St Albans.
 After the battle was over, some Lancasterian soldiers retrieved Richard’s body, propped it up, and crowned it with a garland of reeds.
 They then pretended to bow and said, “Hail king without a kingdom!”
 Lord Clifford ordered the corpses of Richard and his son Edmund to be decapitated and ordered a paper crown to be placed on Richard’s head.
 The heads of Richard and Edmund were then displayed on pikes over Micklegate Bar, the main entrance of the city of York.
 The bodies of Richard and Edmund were quietly buried at Pontefract Castle in Pontefract, Yorkshire, England.

 Richard’s eldest son Edward was now the leader of the Yorkist faction.
 On February 3, 1461, Edward defeated the Lancastrian army at the Battle of Mortimer’s Cross.
 Edward then took a bold step and declared himself king on March 4, 1461.
 His decisive victory over the Lancastrians at the Battle of Towton on March 29, 1461, cemented his status as King of England.
 He was crowned at Westminster Abbey on June 29, 1461.
 However, the former king, Henry VI, still lived and fled to Scotland.
 There were back and forth reigns of King Edward IV and King Henry VI.
 Edward IV reigned from 1461 – 1470 and Henry VI reigned from 1470 -1471.
 The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where Henry VI’s son Edward, Prince of Wales was killed.
 Henry VI was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from Edward IV.
-Edward IV reigned until his death in 1483.
+Edward IV reigned until he died in 1483.

 On July 30, 1476, during the reign of Richard’s son King Edward IV, the remains of Richard and Edmund were reinterred at the Church of Saint Mary and All Saints in Fotheringhay, Northamptonshire, England in a grand ceremony attended by Richard’s sons King Edward IV, George, Duke of Clarence, and Richard, Duke of Gloucester (the future King Richard III) and many noblemen.
 Thomas Whiting, Chester Herald of Arms in Ordinary, has left a detailed account of the events.